codeneuro/neurofinder/README.md

 pip install -r requirements.txt
 ```
 See the existing folder `neurofinder/submissions/example-user/` for an example submission

-5. Submit your branch as a pull request and wait for your algorithm to be validated and run!

 ## examples
 View these analysis notebooks for examples of running source extraction algorithms: